The Japanese American Storytelling Program

 JASP Purpose: To collaborate with educators at universities in Japan to nurture students towards an inclusive global mindset.

-JASP Mission: To share inspiring “Japanese American” personal and family experiences with university students in Japan through real-time storytelling and active discussions.
+JASP Mission: To share inspiring “Nikkei” personal and family experiences with university students in Japan through real-time storytelling and active discussions.

 Our Story